openconfig/featureprofiles/feature/interface/aggregate/otg_tests/aggregate_all_not_viable_test/README.md

 - Establish ISIS adjacencies on LAG_1, LAG_2, LAG_3.
   1. Advertise one network prefix (pfx1) from ATE LAG_1
   1. Advertise one network prefix (pfx2) from ATE LAG_2 and ATE LAG_3.
+- Configure VRF selection policy that redirect traffic with DSCP=AF2 to be forwarded in VRF_X FIB.
 - Establish iBGP between ATE and DUT over LGA_1 using LAG_1 interface IPs and advertise prefix pfx3 with BGP NH from pfx2 range.
-- Programm via gRIBI route for prefix pfx4 with single NHG pointing LAG_2 (al ports are forwarding-viable at this point).
+- Programm via gRIBI route in VRF_X for prefix pfx4 with single NHG pointing LAG_2 (all  ports are forwarding-viable at this point).
+- [TODO] Programm via gRIBI route in VRF_X for prefix pfx5 with single NHG pointing LAG_2 and backup NHG pointing LAG3 (all  ports are forwarding-viable at this point).
+- [TODO] Programm via gRIBI route in VRF_X for prefix pfx6 with single NHG pointing LAG_2 and backup NHG pointing IPinIP decap and lookup in default vrf (all  ports are forwarding-viable at this point).

 - For ISIS cost of LAG_2 lower then ISIS cost of LAG_3:
   - Run traffic:
     - From prefix pfx1 to all three: pfx2, pfx3, pfx4
+    - [TODO] From prefix pfx1 to pfx5, pfx6 with DSCP set to AF2
     - From prefix pfx2 to: pfx1
   - Make the forwarding-viable transitions from TRUE --> FALSE on ports 3-7 within the LAG_2 on the DUT